oracle/oraclesolaris-contrib/REST/setting_up_the_connection.md

 And this authentication method can be found at `/api/authentication/1.0/Session/`.

-The second method was introduced in Oracle Solaris 11.4 and is a two step process where you first send the username, and once this is met with success, you send the password.
+The second additional method was introduced in Oracle Solaris 11.4 and is a two step process where you first send the username, and once this is met with success, you send the password.
 The two JSON data files would something like this:

 ```json
 {